kclauw/vop_2014/README.md

 The stambomen folder contains the [DB-script][dbS] and the [perlscript][pS]

-### Artefacts ###
-* use cases

 ### Initialization ###

-1. import projects in netbeans
+1. import projects in netbeans or goto [release][release]
+2. clean and build stambomenClient and the stambomenWebAPI
-2. build with dependencies
+2. build the stambomeWebApp with dependencies
 3. add the StambomenWebAPI and StambomenWebApp to the tomcat server
 4. run tomcat and run StambomenWebApp
-5. login
+5. login (note facebook login and other related functions will only work on the release becaus of facebook restrictions)
-6. run the stambomenDesktopApp
+6. run the stambomenDesktopAPP jar
 7. login

 ## login details ##